seojksc/ANN_Multigrid/README.md

 # ANN_Multigrid

-For the detail of the codes, refer to the article:
+For the input of the initial weights use "w0.mat" and "v0.mat", and for the detail use of them and the codes therein, refer to the article:

 J.-K. Seo (2023), "Complementary Learning of Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value Partial